CiscoDevNet/cisco-nso-interactive-quick-start/README.md

 ## FAQ

+- What NSO install type is using?
+  - NSO local install.
+But system install is in the pipeline.
 - My code is approved but I don't see it?
-  - Expand the `/home/developer/src` in the workspace or do `ls -l /home/developer/src`
+  - Expand the `/home/developer/src` in the workspace
+  - or do `ls -l /home/developer/src`